libmir/dcv/examples/tracking/klt/README.md

 ## Tracking

  Tracking algorithm is most trivially defined as:
  1. grab next frame
  2. find N shi-tomasi corners in the frame
  3. grab next frame
  4. estimate lucas-kanade flow for each corner, between these two frames
-    5. discard poorly tracked corners (ones which result in small corner eigenvalue by [Shi-Tomasi formula](https://en.wikipedia.org/wiki/Corner_detection#The_Harris_.26_Stephens_.2F_Plessey_.2F_Shi.E2.80.93Tomasi_corner_detection_algorithms)
+ 5. discard poorly tracked corners (ones that result in small corner eigenvalue by [Shi-Tomasi formula](https://en.wikipedia.org/wiki/Corner_detection#The_Harris_.26_Stephens_.2F_Plessey_.2F_Shi.E2.80.93Tomasi_corner_detection_algorithms)
  6. repeat from 2, until no more frames.

  Here is the sneak preview of the tracking, performed on the *dcv/examples/data/centaur_1.mpg* file: